 Explorer sheet 31 (Mar 1997)

 In 1996 the Ordnance Survey logo was redesigned.
 The first published map to carry the new logo and the new ‘house style’ was Explorer sheet 15 Rutland Water, published in May 1996.
-(Figure 4)
+(Figure 4).
+The last of the 31 Explorer sheets was published the following Spring.
+(Figure 5).
+A list of the original 31 Explorer sheets can be found here.

-A great deal had changed since the 1:25 000 Second Series had begun in 1965, and the increased emphasis on both marketing and efficiency led Ordnance Survey to consider replacing the Second Series with a series which had fewer individual sheets.
-By the time the last six sheets in the original Explorer series were published in the Spring of 1997 (Figure 5), it was clear that the initial 31 sheets had been a success.
-Ordnance Survey took the decision in late 1996 that the Explorer series should become the new national-coverage 1:25 000 map series, covering all areas of the country not published in the Outdoor Leisure series.
+A great deal had changed in the three decades since the 1:25 000 Second Series maps first appeared, and the increased emphasis on both marketing and efficiency led Ordnance Survey to consider replacing the Second Series with a series which had fewer individual sheets.
+The decision was taken late in 1996 that the Explorer series should form the basis of a new national-coverage 1:25 000 map series, for all areas of the country not already covered by the Outdoor Leisure series.

 The layout of the national Explorer series was constructed largely using geographically-based sheet lines where possible, instead of purely grid-based sheet lines, i.e. for the most part not allowing important features/towns to be spread over more than one sheet.
 This was designed to make the Explorer series more user-friendly and therefore hopefully more popular than the previous national 1:25 000 series.